In Shakspeare’s (Stratford) youth

 In week 6 of his Shakespeare MOOC course ("Witches & doctors) ) Prof.Jonathan Bate literally said

-“In Shakespeare’s youth Marlowe was the most celebrated, most innovated figure in the theater world and from Dr.Faustus [Marlowe] Shakespeare learnt the possibility of writing a drama about psychology of ambition....
+…“In Shakespeare’s youth Marlowe was the most celebrated, most innovated figure in the theater world and from Dr.Faustus [Marlowe] Shakespeare learnt the possibility of writing a drama about psychology of ambition....

 a great series of dialogues between Faustus and Mephistopheles, the evil spirit.
 That was definitely an inspiration for Shakespeare as he began to write Macbeth..."

-Has not the time come to abandon the irrational dogma that the one genius of a poet, Marlowe [„the predecessor“] ceased to exist (Mai 30,1593) before the other genius of the same age, Shakespeare [„the successor“] entered on the scene and that
+Has not the time come to abandon the irrational dogma that the one genius of a poet, Marlowe [„the predecessor“] ceased to exist (Mai 30,1593) before the other genius of the same age, Shakespeare [„the successor“] entered on the scene and that Two poet genius of the same age did not overlap in their literary activities a single day,

 living in the same city at the same time?